riak-synrc/pbkdf2/share/doc/src/ddocs.rst

 View filters
 ------------

-View filters are the same as classic one with one small difference: they uses views `map` function instead to `filter` one to process the changes feed.
+View filters are the same as above, with one small difference: they use views `map` function instead to `filter` one to process the changes feed.
 Each time when a key-value pair could be emitted, a change is returned.
 This allows to avoid creating filter functions that are mostly does same works as views.